arnabsen1729/Lisp-Notes/README.md

 ## Understanding (+ 1 2)

-Anything in parentheses is a list, in this case a list of three elements, the symbol +, and the numbers 1 and 2.
+Anything in parentheses is a list, in this case, a list of three elements, the symbol +, and the numbers 1 and 2.
 Lisp, in general, evaluates lists by treating the first element as the name of a function and the rest of the elements as expressions to be evaluated to yield the arguments to the function.
 In this case, the symbol + names a function that performs addition.
 1 and 2 evaluate to themselves and are then passed to the addition function, which returns 3.
 The value 3 is passed to the printer, which prints it.

 Hence we get 3 as output.

 ## Why so weird?

-The first things anyone from C++, Java, Python bg will notice is that why are there **so many parentheses**, and why like whyyyyyyy? **prefix notation**.
+The few things anyone from C++, Java, Python background will notice is that why are there **so many parentheses**, and why like whyyyyyyy? **prefix notation**.

 ![img](https://media.giphy.com/media/Kg2tFStNdUsOmxv2GC/giphy.gif)